Linkin Park Frontman Chester Bennington's Life in Photos

 Through it all, however, he remained the lead singer of Linkin Park, and was forced to leave Stone Temple Pilots in 2015 because of his commitments to the other band.

-On July 19, 2017, Linkin Park bandmate Mike Shinoda confirmed on Twitter that Bennington had died, writing "Shocked and heartbroken, but it’s true.
-An official statement will come out as soon as we have one.”
+On July 20, 2017, Linkin Park bandmate Mike Shinoda confirmed on Twitter that Bennington had died, writing, "Shocked and heartbroken, but it's true.
+An official statement will come out as soon as we have one."

-Bennington was found dead in his home Thursday, and his death is being investigated as a possible suicide, the L.A.
-County Coroner's Office confirmed to PEOPLE.
-Just two months before his own death, Bennington sang at the funeral of friend Chris Cornell, who committed suicide in mid-May.
+A week after he was found dead of a suicide by hanging, Bennington's wife, Talinda, broke her silence in a statement obtained by PEOPLE.
+"One week ago, I lost my soulmate and my children lost their hero — their Daddy," Talinda began her message.
+"We had a fairytale life and now it has turned into some sick Shakespearean tragedy.
+How do I move on?
+How do I pick up my shattered soul?"